Linesight-RL/linesight/docs/source/first_training.rst

 Setup
 -----

-The code is setup to train on the map `ESL-Hockolicious <https://tmnf.exchange/trackshow/414041>`_.
+The code is set up to train on `ESL-Hockolicious <https://tmnf.exchange/trackshow/414041>`_.
 Download the map and place it at the location: ``%%documents%%/TrackMania/Tracks/Challenges/ESL-Hockolicious.Challenge.Gbx``

 These instructions assume that no modifications were made to the files since cloning the Linesight repository, except for ``config_files/user_config.py``.
-If needed, you can restore the repository to its original unconfigured condition with the following command:
+If needed, the repository can be restored to its original unconfigured condition with the following command:

 .. code-block:: bash

     git reset HEAD --hard

-Launch the training
+Start training
 -------------------

 We are ready to start training.